maartenl/YourPersonalPhotographOrganiser/MANUAL.md

 ### Verify existing photographs

+    Select "Show all locations", at the location of your choice, click on "Verify"

 You can verify all photographs at a location.
 The checksum of a photograph is recomputed and compared with the checksum stored in the database.

+This will be done in the background, so once started, you can continue your administration tasks normally, whilst the server does its stuff.

 The log will indicate which photographs are:
 * Faulty
 * Missing

+Depending on the amount of photographs that are stored at a location, this verification can take a long time.

+However, the site should remain perfectly usable, if maybe slightly slower.